-- Provide easy and continuous public access for people of all abilities within the wider river corridor, including along both banks of the river. - Establish new linkages across the river to better connect South Horsham with the rest of the urban area. - Develop parklands with play areas on the south bank of the river to provide improved usage and facilities that will attract residents and activity, and take full advantage of these prime river corridor destinations. - Provide lighting on the south side of river between pedestrian and vehicle bridges to address CPTED issues and increase evening use. - Ensure all river access is sustainable and respectful of biodiversity, river health, Wotjobaluk and post-contact cultural heritage. - Engage with the community, Wimmera Catchment Management Authority, and other key stakeholders in determining the optimum location and design of access to the river. - Enhance the river environs to provide for opportunities for increased biodiversity and habitat restoration.
+- Provide easy, continuous and universal access along both banks of the river within the wider river corridor. - Establish new linkages across the river to better connect South Horsham with the rest of the urban area. - Develop parklands with play areas on the south bank of the river to provide improved usage and facilities that will attract residents and activity, and take full advantage of these prime river corridor destinations. - Provide lighting on the south side of river between pedestrian and vehicle bridges to address CPTED issues and increase evening use. - Ensure all river access is sustainable and respectful of biodiversity, river health, Wotjobaluk and post-contact cultural heritage. - Engage with the community, Wimmera Catchment Management Authority, and other key stakeholders in determining the optimum location and design of access to the river. - Enhance the river environs to provide for opportunities for increased biodiversity and habitat restoration.